smartcarecode/LearningJourney/README.md

 - 🔐 **Integrate IRP with Business Continuity and Disaster Recovery Plans**

 ---

-## 📎 License

-This IRP template can be freely used and adapted.
-Attribution appreciated.

----

-# 🛡️ Domain 2: Incident Response, Business Continuity, and Disaster Recovery Concepts

 ## 📌 Overview

 A **properly staffed and trained Incident Response Team (IRT)** is vital for handling cybersecurity incidents effectively.
 Teams may be: